highlightxyz/generative-onchain-tools/README.md

 Additionally, the HL FileSystem is compatible with historically relevant file systems on Ethereum, such as Mathcastles and ETHFS.
 Some libaries deployed via these file systems on Ethereum mainnet (chainId: 1) are also present in the list below.

-On some chains, such as OP-stack based L2s (Optimism, Base, Zora), it is critical to gzip large libraries to enable in-chain render use-cases, since the L2 places a limit on the amount of data that can be returned by a view function.

 | Chain    | File                          | Deployments File (containing file addresses)                                                                                                                             | Deployer                                                                                                 |
 |----------|-------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|
 | Ethereum | p5.min.js (1.4.2)             | [p5-v1.4.2.js.json](https://github.com/highlightxyz/generative-onchain-tools/blob/5d6d8ce20ae653682e867984c7acd3d30c7100eb/file-system/deployments/p5-v1.4.2.js.json#L2) | [Mathcastles](https://etherscan.io/address/0x16cc845d144a283d1b0687fbac8b0601cc47a6c3#readProxyContract) |